CPU Virtualization In IT Governance

 Key Components of CPU Virtualization

-2. Virtual Machines (VMs): These are the isolated environments created by the hypervisor, each with its own operating system and applications.
-VMs share the physical CPU but operate as if they have dedicated hardware.
+2. Virtual Machines (VMs): Independent environments created within the virtualized infrastructure, each with its own operating system and applications.

-3. CPU Scheduling: This component ensures that CPU resources are distributed efficiently among VMs based on predefined policies and priorities.
+3. CPU Scheduling: Mechanisms that allocate CPU resources to virtual machines based on priority and workload.

-4. Hardware-Assisted Virtualization: Modern CPUs come with built-in features like Intel VT-x and AMD-V that enhance the performance and security of virtualized environments.
+4. Hardware-Assisted Virtualization: Features like Intel VT-x and AMD-V that enhance virtualization performance by offloading tasks to the CPU.

-5. Resource Management Tools: These tools provide administrators with the ability to monitor, allocate, and optimize CPU usage across virtualized environments.
+5. Resource Management Tools: Software solutions that monitor and optimize CPU usage across virtual environments.

 The importance of cpu virtualization in modern technology